“Content marketing doesn’t work. I have tried it and it was a waste of time, money and effort.”

 Content marketing secrets of babies and animals

 Another content marketing secret is to use photos of cute babies or animals.
-In a marketing study in the Marketing Bulletin, researchers tried determine whether or not using a cute baby or cute animal would get more people to respond to a survey.
-They found that the cute baby increased responses rates by 88%, and the cute animal increased response rates by 42%.
-In fact they also found that cute pictures increased response rates while affecting other parts of the survey very little. find it hard to think of ways to incorporate cute babies and animals well remember the Evian ad.
+In a marketing study in the Marketing Bulletin, researchers tried to determine whether or not using a cute baby or cute animal would get more people to respond to a survey.
+They found that the cute baby increased response rates by 88%, and the cute animal increased response rates by 42%.
+In fact, they also found that cute pictures increased response rates while affecting other parts of the survey very little. find it hard to think of ways to incorporate cute babies and animals well remember the Evian ad.
 You can watch the video below.
-See, even though there is no real relationship between water and cute babies, the company made sure there product was very visible in the ad to increase and retain brand awareness.
+See, even though there is no real relationship between water and cute babies, the company made sure their product was very visible in the ad to increase and retain brand awareness.

 Content marketing secrets of directional cues

 Using directional cues to improve conversions is has been proven with studies like this.
-So it makes sense to use them in your design to guide your visitors attention to certain elements on your web page.
+So it makes sense to use them in your design to guide your visitor’s attention to certain elements on your web page.